HiroNewf/Network-Plus-Notes/README.md

 - NS lookup and Dig
     - Look up information from DNS servers
         - Names, ip addresses, cache timers, ect
-    - NS look up is on alsmost any OS
+    - NS look up is on almost any OS
         - Not really used anymore
     - DIg
         - More advanced than NS look up